jbr87002/DP5/readme.md

 If this is not done, the SGNN model will not be available.

-## Notes for `separate_stages_snapnmr` branch
+## Notes for `snap-nmr` branch

-This branch is a modification of the `snap-nmr` branch, to add the functions to cache predicted NMR shifts and also reload previously cached shifts to use in a calculation.
+This branch is a modification of the main branch, to adapt pydp4 to the specific requirements of snap-nmr.